 In today's world, people are far away from each other, distances can make anyone homesick but sharing pictures and living moments can help overcome the sadness.
 People are adopting photography professionally.
 It's not just about fun anymore, but it's about career and work for many people.
 The tricky pictures are rain pictures whereas, the one with risk is wildlife photography.

 Taking pictures, saving memories means reliving that moment.
 Today people are highly skilled that they capture the sunset, sunrise even rain is being captured.
 Photographers who take rain pictures focus on wet subjects, and that enhances the beauty of the picture.
 If you want to learn more about rain photography, then fasten your seat belt and let the ride begin.

 Part 1: 6 Essential Rain Photography Tips for Shooting in Rain

 Among all the professions, photography seems the most fun-filled work to do.
 Photographers get to work with new people and in a new environment every time they work.
 Whenever a photographer captures an image, they try new tricks, and every day they explore new techniques that can help them improve their work.

 The following section of the article will provide tips that both professional photographers and beginners can use because they are essential for rain photography.
-As rain photography is tricky and needs significant attention, so the following tips will walk you through the various ways that, if they are adopted, your rain pictures will look 100 times more attractive.
+As rain photoshoot is tricky and needs significant attention, so the following tips will walk you through the various ways that, if they are adopted, your rain photos will look 100 times more attractive.